Homemade Pizza Dough

 - 2 ¼ teaspoons active dry yeast, (one 1/4 ounce packet)

-- 4 cups unbleached bread flour, preferred or all purpose flour
+- 4 cups unbleached bread flour, preferred or all-purpose flour

 - 1 tablespoon salt

 - Oil a mixing bowl, add dough then turn to coat dough with oil.
 Cover with plastic and let rise in a warm place until doubled in size, about an hour.
-Or, if you have time, put in the fridge for an overnight rise...for improved flavor development.
+Or, if you have time, put it in the fridge for an overnight rise...for improved flavor development.
 If using this method, bring to room temperature before proceeding.

 - Punch dough down and divide dough in half.
-Pat out on pizza pan, top and bake as directed in your pizza recipe.
+Pat out on pizza pan, top, and bake as directed in your pizza recipe.

-- Yields: enough for 2 pizzas.
+This recipe makes enough for 2 pizzas.